Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 According to Dash developers, the 10% fee allocation is a big advantage.
 Instead of relying on community donations, Dash can fuel its growth directly from its blockchain.

-Currently, around 4,500 masternodes are on the Dash network.
+At the time of writing, 4,756 masternodes are on the Dash network.
 In comparison, there are around 9,000 nodes on the bitcoin network.

 What to watch out for